dvaumoron/puzzle/README.md

-# puzzle
+# PuzzleFrame

-This project use the PuzzleWeb library in a configurable way without needing code change.
+This project use the [PuzzleWeb](https://github.com/dvaumoron/puzzleweb) library in a configurable way without needing code change.